-Darragh Devine investigates the neurobiological basis of pathological behaviors that are co-morbid in autism and other neurodevelopmental disorders, including self-injury, sensory processing disorder, and elevated anxiety.
+Darragh Devine investigates the neurobiological basis of pathological behaviors that are co-morbid in autism and other neurodevelopmental disorders, including self-injury, sensory processing disorder and elevated anxiety.
+He is a professor of behavioral and cognitive neuroscience in the Department of Psychology and Neuroscience in the College of Liberal Arts and Sciences.

 Industry Expertise (2)